Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 `--seed` specifies the random seed for the initial carrier phase of each channel.
 The default is `1`.

-`--byte`  saves an 8‑bit file containing only the real samples mixed to a 1 kHz IF.
+`--byte`  saves an 8‑bit file containing interleaved I and Q samples at a 0 Hz IF.

 `--start` specifies the UTC start time; `--duration` is in seconds and `--llh` defines the user location in degrees and meters.
 The start time may